A1y0sh4/The-Great-Unciv-Rework/README.md

 -It's been added a religious victory and some civs have it as their favourite one (Byzantium, Celts, The Ottomans, Spain, Arabia, Ethiopia, Siam)

+-Scouts is now the ancient era starting unit

 -It's lowered the amount of unhappiness required to spawn rebels (from 20 to 15)

 -Cities in Fresh water obtain a growth bonus (+10%)